Alfresco/alfresco-js-api/src/api/gs-classification-rest-api/docs/ClassificationGuidesApi.md

     hostEcm: 'http://127.0.0.1:8080'
 });

-let classificationguidesApi = new ClassificationguidesApi(this.alfrescoApi);
+let classificationguidesApi = new ClassificationGuidesApi(this.alfrescoApi);

 classificationguidesApi.createClassificationGuide(classificationGuide).then((data) => {